 1) Annealing- To make steel soft annealing is done.
 It is the process of heating steel to a temperature generally above the critical temperature.

 2) Normalizing- It is the process of heating or heat treatment in which steel is heated up to 5°c above the critical temperature and allowed to pull in air.
 It improves the strength of medium carbon steel and reduces internal stress.

 3) Quenching/hardening- The process of heating the steel above the critical temperature and along with cooling rapidly and plunging it into the liquid path.
 In this process roughness or ductility decreases but hardness increases.

 4) Tempering- The process of heating the steel to some predetermined temperature between room temperature and critical temperature.
 During this process toughness and ductility increase but hardness decreases.

-5) Surface hardening- In this process outer surface of steel is harden and the poor of steel is only refined.
+5) Surface hardening- In this process, the outer surface of the steel is hardened and the poor of steel is only refined.